Letters from Harold Edward 'Pompey' Elliott to his family, June - December 1915 - Part 6

 in health by the hard work.
 Also they

-are getting very tired of the corned beef
+are getting very tired of the corned Beef

-& biscuits although it is occasionally [[?]]
+& biscuits although it is occasionally relieved

-by bread ^ration rice & dried prunes etc
+by bread ^ration Rice & dried prunes etc

 A few more of the old men came back